Official-Husko/Husko-s-SteamWorkshop-Downloader/README.md

 # Husko's SteamWorkshop Downloader

-🔴**IMPORTANT**❗🔴
+## 🔴**IMPORTANT**❗🔴
-Firstly this tool is partially on hold until we find a way to integrate [SteamCMD][4] into it.
+Firstly, this tool is on hold indefinitely until there is a better way to get steam mods and download them.
+[SteamCMD][4] is unreliable and overall just not what is needed for such a project.
-Secondly, The Tool is currently being rewritten so updates will be slow and only on the dev & web-ui test branch until it is stable for a release!
+Secondly, The Tool is currently being rewritten so updates will be slow and only on the [dev][5] & [web-ui][6] test branch until it is stable for a release!
+***Last but not least it will currently only crash so don't be suprised about it.***

 <br />